akashrai2003/intelunnati_Trailblazers/README.md

 # Metric & Model Selection
 After rigorous use of Machine Learning and Deep Learning models, the model we selected was a transformer model ‘bert-base-uncased’ having 12 encoders with 12 bidirectional self-attention heads totaling `110 million parameters`.
 By sacrificing a bit of accuracy, we saved a lot of computation time here as the ‘bert-large-uncased’ is a heavy model pre-trained on the Toronto BookCorpus `(800M words)` and English Wikipedia(2,500M words) with 24 encoders with 16 bidirectional self-attention heads totaling `340 million parameters`.
 BERT was trained previously trained on Wikipedia’s dataset and thus has a very comprehensive understanding of Human Language Semantics and thus is used extensively in the NLP domain, thus we gave it priority over other trained models.
 Another option could be the `RoBERTa model` which has the same base architecture as `BERT` but has different tokenization and other techniques explained forward.

+# Model Evaluation
+For our ML-based work, we evaluate our models on the accuracy score and also other measures included in the Confusion Matrix.
+The average accuracy we’d gained on binary classification was found to be `92.17%` and `AUC score of 0.8`
+The model evaluation is done using our metrics such as accuracy and loss.
+We received the best accuracy by using Glove representations as `97.86%` on **training data** and `97.81%` on **testing data**.
+Also the ROC-AUC scores were
+By using **SOTA models** such as `BERT` got the best accuracy to be `89%` on BERT but it worked too well while using current news sources as compared to our DL models.
+Using Tf-idf embeddings with the BERT Architecture got us better accuracy of `93.59%` only on 1 epoch, thus have a very high chance of going even higher if trained on 5-10 epochs.
+We also tried training on other transformer-based models such as DistilBERT & RoBERTa but were not able to wrap it up completely.